RichardMidnight/pi-safe/README.md

 v1.2.4 Cleaned up more code.
 Backup with -y bypasses check_for_updates.

 v1.2.5 Improved support for Manjaro, Arch, Suse and Fedora.

+v1.2.5 j (beta) Fixed issue with non-english languages.
+Added support for zstd compression.
+Made gz, xz and zst only install as needed.

  # Tips